candrholdings/reactnative-crypto-demo/README.md

   3. Currently, we only know how to translate "Hello" into "Aloha", otherwise, error will be thrown

-3. Consumes the `translateEnglishToHawaiian` method in JavaScript
+3. Consumes the `translateEnglishToHawaiian` method in JavaScript, in `index.ios.js`
-  1. Imports the Swift method by adding the following code to `index.ios.js`
+  1. Imports the Swift `CryptoProvider` class

     ```javascript
     import {